atharvakale343/p7zip-390r/README.md

-# 390r-debugging-setup
+# Vulnerability Research and Analysis on `p7zip`

-- Link to `p7zip` repository: https://github.com/jinfeihan57/p7zip
+- Our work is based off the `p7zip` repository located at: https://github.com/jinfeihan57/p7zip

 ## Reading